furkankamer/itucsdb1932/docs/source/user/member1.rst

 Students' Schedule Page
 ^^^^^^^^^^^^^^^

-When logged in as student, you can see your weekly schedule in schedule page.
+When logged in as a student, you can see your weekly schedule on the schedule page.
-Also you can delete your registry from lecture or etude in the schedule using id that is given in the schedule table.
-When you did it will be deleted from your schedule and number of enrolled students
+Also, you can delete your registry from the lecture or etude in the schedule using an id that is given in the schedule table.
+When you did it will be deleted from your schedule and number of enrolled students.

 .. figure:: ../img/fsschedule.png
     :width: 100 %